China Evergrande shares dive to 11-year low as default risks grow - Up News Info

 Article content

-The company’s property management unit dropped 12%, while its electrics car unit declined 2%.
-Movie streaming company Hengten Net, majority-owned by Evergrande, plummeted 11.2%.
+The company’s property management unit dropped 11.3%, while its electric car unit declined 2.7%.
+Movie streaming company Hengten Net, majority-owned by Evergrande, plummeted 9.5%.

 “The stock will continue to fall, because there’s not yet a solution that appears to be helping the company to ease its liquidity stress, and there are still so many uncertainties about what the company will do in case of a restructuring,” said Kington Lin, managing director of Asset Management Department at Canfield Securities Limited.